SOURO/Servlet_Basics/README.md

 Servlet_Basics
 ==============
-It will conatins few basics examples and a theory to start with Servlet.
+It conatins few basics examples and a theory to start with Servlet.
 For details please visit "http://www.tutorialspoint.com/servlets/index.htm".
 -------------------------------------------------------------------------
 a.
 Install jdk.